netfoundry/minimal-mistakes/docs/_pages/v2/guide-cli.md

 nfctl --profile PROFILE
 ```

 Login profiles allow you to cache more than one login token concurrently.
 You must specify the same value for `nfctl --profile PROFILE` for every command that you wish to use a non-default profile.
 This behavior is not set in stone.
+See also the [logout](#logout) command.

 ## Sub-Commands